essentialkaos/rep/README.md

 Options

-  --release, -r       Run command only on release (stable) repository --testing, -t       Run command only on testing (unstable) repository --all, -a           Run command on all repositories --arch, -aa arch    Package architecture (helpful with "info" and "payload" commands) --move, -m          Move (remove after successful action) packages (helpful with "add" command) --no-source, -ns    Ignore source packages (helpful with "add" command) --force, -f         Answer "yes" for all questions --full, -F          Full reindex (helpful with "reindex" command) --show-all, -A      Show all versions of packages (helpful with "list" command) --status, -S        Show package status (released or not) --epoch, -E         Show epoch info (helpful with "list" and "which-source" commands) --no-color, -nc     Disable colors in output
-  --help, -h          Show this help message --version, -v       Show version
+  --release, -r           Run command only on release (stable) repository --testing, -t           Run command only on testing (unstable) repository --all, -a               Run command on all repositories --arch, -aa arch        Package architecture (helpful with "info" and "payload" commands) --move, -m              Move (remove after successful action) packages (helpful with "add" command) --no-source, -ns        Ignore source packages (helpful with "add" command) --ignore-filter, -if    Ignore repository file filter (helpful with "add" and "sign" commands) --force, -f             Answer "yes" for all questions --full, -F              Full reindex (helpful with "reindex" command) --show-all, -A          Show all versions of packages (helpful with "list" command) --status, -S            Show package status (released or not) --epoch, -E             Show epoch info (helpful with "list" and "which-source" commands) --no-color, -nc         Disable colors in output --help, -h              Show this help message --version, -v           Show version
 ```

 ### CI Status